celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/ATypicalFirstProgram.rst

     print("Hello, World!")

 This is an example of using the **print function**, which doesn't actually print anything on paper.
-It displays a value on the screen.
-In this case, the result is the phrase:
+It displays a value on the screen, in the programming console.
+Programmers do their work in development environments (software applications designed specifically for developing programs).
+In a development environment there is typically one part of the window where the programmer edits the program, and another part of the window, called the console, where output (such as from a print statement) is displayed.
+In this case, the result on the console is the phrase:

 ::

     Hello, World!

 Here is the example in an activecode window, where you can run it and modify it.
+When you click the Save & Run button, a grey console window appears below the activecode window.
+That is where output from print() statements will always appear.

 .. activecode:: ac1_7_1